Mitigating Urban Floods with Nature-based Solutions

 Key Takeaways

-- Peer networks like the IURC-NA NBS Thematic Network are essential for knowledge exchange and capacity building.
+• Peer networks like the IURC-NA NBS Thematic Network play an important (or necessary, or essential) part in facilitating knowledge exchange and capacity building.

 📄 Download the presentation slides